Jimmy-Vu/vincent-and-icarus/README.md

 ## Roadmap

 #### Features
+- [x] 1.
+User can see the home page
-- [ ] 1.
-Users can see the home page
+- [ ] 2.
+User can access and see the 'Get Started' page

 ## Stretch Features